About

 Kouassi Yeboua

-Dr Kouassi Yeboua is a senior researcher in African Futures and Innovation programme in Pretoria.
-He recently served as lead author on ISS studies on the long-term development prospects of the DR Congo, the Horn of Africa, Nigeria and Malawi.
+Dr Kouassi Yeboua currently is a senior research consultant to the African Futures and Innovation programme in Pretoria.
+In his prior role as staff senior researcher, he recently served as lead author on ISS studies on the long-term development prospects of the DR Congo, the Horn of Africa, Nigeria and Malawi.
 Kouassi has published on various issues relating to foreign direct investment in Africa and is interested in development economics, macroeconomics, international economics, and economic modelling.
 He has a PhD in Economics.

 Enoch Randy Aikins